Logo

 Steve Coogan said he was there reluctantly representing a lot of celebrities who felt they could not speak out for fear of reprisals from the tabloid press.

-Steve Coogan married Caroline Hickman in 2002; they divorced in 2005.
+Steve Coogan married Caroline Hickman in 2002 and they divorced in 2005.

-Steve Coogan has a daughter from a previous four-year relationship with solicitor Anna Cole.
+Steve Coogan has a daughter from a four-year relationship with the solicitor Anna Cole.

-Steve Coogan has been open about his struggle with depression and has said "I will always be a recovering addict".
+Steve Coogan has been open about his depression and past drug use.

 Steve Coogan believes that the Conservative Party think "people are plebs" and that "they like to pat people on the head".

-In June 2017, Steve Coogan endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
+Steve Coogan endorsed the Labour Party leader Jeremy Corbyn in the 2017 general election.

 Steve Coogan has won numerous awards for his work in TV including British Comedy Awards, BAFTAs and The South Bank Show award for comedy.